-Our services include, Flat Fee MLS listings, full service flat fee real estate (n our Platinum prgrams where we professional represent the seller), and Short Sale services.
+Our services include, Flat Fee MLS listings, low commission full service real estate (our StreetSmart PRO programs where we professional represent the seller), and Short Sale services.
 Our services are available in every Florida city.

-We encourage you to look at our Platinum Plan and allow us to professionally represent you.
-You don't give up your right to sell your home yourself with our Platinum Program.
-If you sell your home with no Realtor® involved, no commission is due just the $2.500 closing fee.
+We encourage you to look at our StreetSmart PRO Plan and allow us to professionally represent you.
+You don't give up your right to sell your home yourself with our StreetSmart PRO Program.
+If you sell your home with no Realtor® involved, the total commission due will be just 1.5% (our fee to handle both sides of transaction).
 The benefits far out way the costs!
 If you don't close, you pay no closing fee.
-All of our plans are 'cancel anytime' with no fee.
+All of our plans are "cancel anytime" with no fee.